Motorcycle engine – Understanding the different types

 V Twin engine

 Here, two cylinders are arranged to form a V over a common crankshaft.
-The company that widely uses V Twin engines is the Harley Davidson.
-Most dedicated touring models use V Twin configuration as they provide excellent torque and comfort for long hauls.
+Harley Davidson is a company that widely uses V Twin engines.
+Most dedicated touring models use V Twin configurations, providing excellent torque and comfort for long hauls.

 Example: Harley Davidson Fat Boy